testmunk/docs/android.rst

 	export ANDROID_HOME=/Applications/sdk
 	export PATH=$PATH:$ANDROID_HOME:$ANDROID_HOME/tools:$ANDROID_HOME/platform-tools:$ANDROID_HOME/add-ons

-After you have configured your bash profile please close all terminal windows to affect your changes.
+After you have configured your bash profile, please close all terminal windows to affect your changes.

 ..
 HINT::
 	What is calabash?